pavel-demin/usb104-a7-notes/sdr-receiver.md

 -----

 The implementation of the SDR receiver is quite straightforward:

- - An antenna is connected to one of the inputs of the Zmod Digitizer module.
+- An antenna is connected to one of the inputs of the Zmod Digitizer module
- - The on-board ADC (122.88 MS/s sampling frequency, 14-bit resolution) digitizes the RF signal from the antenna.
+- The on-board ADC (122.88 MS/s sampling frequency, 14-bit resolution) digitizes the RF signal from the antenna
- - The data coming from the ADC is processed by a in-phase/quadrature (I/Q) digital down-converter (DDC) running on the FPGA.
+- The data coming from the ADC is processed by a in-phase/quadrature (I/Q) digital down-converter (DDC) running on the FPGA

 The tunable frequency range covers from 0 Hz to 122.88 MHz.